-Douglas College > Programs & Courses > Continuing Education > Building Energy and Resource Management
+Douglas College > Programs & Courses > Continuing Education > Building Energy and Resource Management Programs

-The program combines advanced understandings of improving building-based energy and environmental performance with energy efficiency and cost containment approaches to energy management.
+Our courses combine advanced understandings of improving building-based energy and environmental performance with energy efficiency and cost containment approaches to energy management.

 Competencies developed include navigating current sensibilities concerned with energy and resources, including public and organizational policies, programs and incentives.

 You will also gain a practical understanding of building systems, such as:

 Building science topics include: